This is the multi-page printable view of this section. Click here to print.

 For existing systems that currently use Apache Zookeeper, you can consider upgrading to clickhouse-keeper especially if you will upgrade clickhouse also.

-But please remember that on very loaded systems the change can give no performance benefits or can sometimes lead to a worse perfomance.
+But please remember that on very loaded systems the change can give no performance benefits or can sometimes lead to a worse performance.

 The development pace of keeper code is still high so every new version should bring improvements / cover the issues, and stability/maturity grows from version to version, so if you want to play with clickhouse-keeper in some environment - please use the most recent ClickHouse releases!
 And of course: share your feedback :)